microchip-pic-avr-examples/pic16f15244-uart-i2c-bridge-and-i2c-host-mplab-mcc/README.md

 ## Conclusion:

 Many real time applications require EUSART-I2C bridge to connect microcontroller to other devices like PC, Microprocessor, or IC Modules.
-It can also be used for the remote debug of i2c devices via an external PC or terminal program like Tera Term, Putty etc...
+It can also be used for the remote debug of i2c devices via an external PC or terminal program like Tera Term, Putty etc....
 This code example demonstrates EUSART-I2C bridge implementation between PC and PIC16F152xx family of microcontrollers.